ninjhacks/unja/README.md

 ### What's Unja?

-Unja is a fast & light tool for fetching known URLs from Wayback Machine, Common Crawl, Virus Total & AlienVault's Otx it uses a separate thread for each provider to optimize its speed and use Wayback resumption key to divide scan into multiple parts to handle a large scan & it uses direct filters on API to get only filtered data from API to do less work on your system.
+Unja is a fast & light tool for fetching known URLs from Wayback Machine, Common Crawl, Virus Total, UrlScan.io & AlienVault's Otx it uses a separate thread for each provider to optimize its speed and use Wayback resumption key to divide scan into multiple parts to handle a large scan & it uses direct filters on API to get only filtered data from API to do less work on your system.

 ### Why Unja?

-- Supports `Wayback/Common-Crawl/Virus-Total/Otx`
+- Supports `Wayback/Common-Crawl/Virus-Total/Otx/UrlScan.io`
 - Automatically handles rate limits and timeouts
 - Export results: text or detailed output with status,mime,length in JSON
 - MultiThreading: separate thread for each provider to fetch data simultaneously